Standard Training: VIM - Vi IMproved, a programmer's text editor¶

 - In normal mode, use

-to delete the block (can be pasted as a block at the cursor byp
+dto delete the block (can be pasted as a block at the cursor bypin normal mode)

 Lowercase i will not work.